oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 ### 2.3.1  Content Type and Serialization

 OpenC2 messages are conveyed in the payload of MQTT `PUBLISH` control packets.
-As described in [mqtt=3-1-1], "the content and format of the data is application specific" and therefore meaningless to the broker.
-This specification allocates the intial two bytes of the payload to inform the PUBLISH packet recipient of the format of what follows.
-These bytes are structured as shown in thie following table:
+As described in [mqtt-3-1-1](#mqtt-3-1-1), "the content and format of the data is application specific" and therefore meaningless to the broker.
+This specification allocates the intial two bytes of the payload to inform the `PUBLISH` packet recipient of the format of the remaining payload.
+These bytes are structured as shown in Table PFD.

+#### **Table PFD: Payload Format Description**
 <table border="4 px">
 <tbody>
   <tr align="center">